finchalyzer/finch-sketch/README.md

 ### Color Export

 You can also similarly export your defined document colors by selecting *Plugins -> Finch -> Export Document Colors* from the top menu bar.
 This action will also require you to specify the target project in Finch app.

-* * * * *

-## Feedback

-If you have any feedback or questions about this plugin or the Finch app itself, feel free to drop us an email at win@finch.io